vangshirley/HTML-and-CSS-JS-Projects/README.md

 # HTML-and-CSS-Projects
 <b><i>Hello, World!</i></b>
 <br>Shirley here!
 I am UI/UX Designer and graduate of the Tech Academy in Portland, OR.
-This contains all of my HTML and CSS projects during this course.
+<br>This respository contains all of my HTML and CSS projects during this course.
 Here are some of the main webpages.

 <b>Space Station Website</b>
 This is an example home page for a Space Travel Company.
 It's styled using CSS and contains a navbar, image containers, and a form.